Leading performers of contemporary choral music in Oxford

-Founded in 1999, the Oxford-based choir Commotio performs contemporary choral music primarily from the 20th and 21st centuries showcasing works by younger or lesser-known composers.
+Founded in 1999 and based in Oxford, the chamber choir Commotio performs contemporary choral music primarily from the 20th and 21st centuries showcasing works by younger or lesser-known composers.
 The choir is particularly recognised for its fine tuning, attention to detail and challenging repertoire.
 The name Commotio derives from the Latin for movement/excitement.

 "I defy anyone to sing better than Commotio!"
 (Bob Chilcott, Composer)

 Next Concert - 19.30, Saturday 2nd December 2023 St John the Evangelist, 109A Iffley Road, Oxford OX4 1EH

 Guest Director: Sarah Tenant-Flowers

 Alec Roth: Sol justitiae Dobrinka Tabakova: Goodwill to men Kenneth Leighton: Of a Rose is all my song Arvo Pärt: Virgencita Reena Esmail: The unexpected earthly hour Will Todd: Angel song II Suzzie Vango: Gaudete Richard R Bennett: New year carol David Childs: O magnum mysterium Herbert Howells: Sing lullaby Owain Park: A babe is born Jonathan Dove: The three kings Errollyn Wallen: Peace on earth Benjamin Britten: Shepherd's carol György Ligeti: Éjszaka (Night) Toby Young: The Owl